danielphung01/InstagramClone/README.md

 - [x] Style the login page to look similar to the real Instagram page.
 - [x] Style the signup page to look similar to the real Instagram page.
+- [x] User can return to login page from create new account page

 ## Video Walkthrough